bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 echo "bars launched..."
 ```

-#### Who Should Use i3?
+#### Who Should Try or Use i3?
-i3 is more 'manual' tiling window manager so it doesn't really have default layout, you need to specify where the window opened (whether the window opened on the right or below).
+i3 is a 'manual' tiling window manager so it doesn't really have default layout which is different from dynamic 'tiling' window manager, you need to specify where the window opened (whether the window opened on the right or below).
 If you want to use i3 you might want to consider that.
-So, who should use i3? everyone who doesn't really mind to have manually control where the window appear, that's all.
+So, who should try or use i3? everyone who wants a tiling window manager and  doesn't really mind to have manually control where the window appear, that's all.

 ---